Will a Pending Ticket Show Up on a Background Check? Only Sometimes

 Are Speeding Tickets Public Record?

 Speeding tickets are considered public records in the United States.
-This means that anyone can access this information, providing they contact the proper courthouse to obtain the information using a freedom of information act request or something similar.3 This may sound concerning to someone that’s wondering “will a pending ticket show up on a background check?”
+This means that anyone can access this information, providing they contact the proper courthouse to obtain the information using a Freedom of Information Act request or something similar.3 This may sound concerning to someone who’s wondering “will a pending ticket show up on a background check?”
 However, a typical background check will only uncover this information if a driving record check is specifically requested by the employer.

 Most employers outsource their background checks to a third-party company that performs the check on behalf of the employer after receiving the applicants’ information.
 When these checks are performed, police and criminal records will be used to uncover the individual’s criminal history.